jiulongw/docker-linux-arm/README.md

 ```

 ## Note:
-1. The shell script will attach to existing container if exists.
-If you want to change source code directory, delete
+1. The shell script will attach to existing container if it exists.
-existing container first.
+If you want to change source code directory, delete existing container first.
 ```
 docker rm linux-arm
 ```